Brioche

 - Get three standard loaf pans***.
 If using nonstick bakeware, you can skip greasing, but if using uncoated bakeware, I recommend greasing with butter.
 Place 6 balls each into each pan, then cover with plastic wrap.
 Let rise for 2 hours.

-- When you are ready to bake, preheat the oven to 375F, and bake the loaves for about 30 minutes, until the interior measures 190F using an instant read thermometer.
+- Bake the loaves for about 30 minutes, until the interior measures 190F using an instant read thermometer.
 If during the baking process your brioche browns too much, loosely cover the loaves with aluminum foil.
-Enjoy!
+Sometimes moving the brioche down a rack in the oven is sufficient to prevent overbrowning as well.

 Notes